Archive for the ‘Media’ Category

 Manual Screening Matters

-Wednesday, August 18th, 2010
+August 18, 2010

 craigslist is committed to being socially responsible, and when it comes to adult services ads, that includes aggressively combating violent crime and human rights violations, including human trafficking and the exploitation of minors.
 We are working intensively as I write this with experts and thought leaders at leading non-profits and among law enforcement on further substantive measures we can take.
 We are profoundly grateful to those offering us their expert assistance in this regard.